The ministerial conference on advancing religious freedom | Claire Provost

 The NGO noted efforts “to expand religious refusals” to provide reproductive health care.
-Maya Rupert at the Center for Reproductive Rights has also said that Trump’s administration has used such arguments to “deny essential reproductive health services and embolden those who want to discriminate,”
+Maya Rupert from the Center for Reproductive Rights has also said that Trump’s administration has used such arguments to “deny essential reproductive health services and embolden those who want to discriminate.”

 This year, a new conscience and religious freedom division opened within the US department of health to enable workers to opt out of procedures (such as abortion or contraception) on religious or moral grounds.

-The summit at the state department “will set the stage for new frontiers and expansion of religious liberty for the family for decades and generations to come,” said Tim Clinton, at the James Dobson Family Institute.
+The summit at the state department “will set the stage for new frontiers and expansion of religious liberty for the family for decades and generations to come,” said Tim Clinton from the James Dobson Family Institute.

-Pompeo has also promised follow-up.
+Mike Pompeo has also promised follow-up.
 Internationally, US teams will be “in the field talking about religious freedom on a continued basis,” he said.
-“This will be a mission of the state department everyday.”
+“This will be a mission of the state department every day.”
 Women’s and LGBT rights defenders, in the US and beyond, will be on high alert.